 3. Death Magnetic

 The band's 2008 epic was a return to thrash metal form.
 Their decision to enlist legendary producer Rick Rubin brought positives and negatives to the table.
 On one hand Rubin pushed them to make the songs breathtakingly complex, echoing their celebrated progressive era, but on the other he inexplicably turned the volume way up on every track to the point of clipping.
 Still there's no denying that with Death Magnetic the band proved they could still deliver intricate, brutally heavy speed metal.
 DM sports a dizzying ten-song set that for me successfully echoes my favorite Metallica period without sounding like a carbon-copy.
 It almost plays as a "What if Metallica didn't go mainstream after Justice?"
 It continues the exploration of prog-metal elements the band perfected on Puppets and Justice while still introducing new elements and a unique (if imperfect) sound.
-Eight years later this album still holds up for me as a thrash metal neo-classic.
+A decade later this album still holds up for me as a thrash metal neo-classic.

 Key Tracks: That Was Just Your Life, The End of the Line, My Apocalypse